Sink in to the Medicine of Your Bowl

-What we do in a session is determined by the patterns of your particular body and what you need when you show up.
-My focus could be on: your pelvic bones and joints, what’s happening inside with the organs and tissues, emotions and trauma holding, or some combination of the above.
+Sessions may include external and internal manual therapies that bring balance and ease to the whole woman landscape.
+The work we do together is determined by the patterns of your particular body and what you need when you show up.
+My focus could be on your pelvic bones and joints, the organs and tissues, emotional wounds, trauma patterns, birth healing, wound repair, or some combination of the above.

-These treatments are nurturing, preventive, and therapeutic.
-I help you to unwind, release, open, and feel more free and radiant in your pelvic bowl.
+These treatments are nurturing and therapeutic.
+I help you to unwind, release tension patterns, embody your root and feel mobility and radiance in your pelvic bowl.

 WOMB & ABDOMINAL MASSAGE